 The first step to building an intranet strategy is to document what you already know is happening internally.
 Then start thinking of those big-picture questions that you want to ask during the process.
 The goal here is to identify what needs to be analyzed, then use that data as a basis to create an internet strategy.

-To create a framework for your needs analysis, you will need to decide what organizational goals you want your intranet to help you reach.
-Do you want your intranet software to:
+To create a framework for your needs analysis, you will need to decide what organizational goals you want your intranet provider to help you reach.
+Do you want your provider to:

 Streamline and store data?